Het25Dave/airlines_loyalty_analysis/customer_loyalty_plots_report.md

 **Plot/Table:** Yearly cancellation counts for Divorced, Married, and Single.
 **Interpretation:** Cancellations increase yearly for all groups, with most among married users.

-If you want these reports as downloadable text files, or want images recreated for visual context, let me know!
-If you add more notebooks or want graphics described further, please provide those files or image outputs.

-<div style="text-align: center">⁂</div>

-[^1]: customer_loyality_eda.ipynb